realmadmd/blog-App-Nodejs/README.md

-# EON Blog App
+# EON ToDo App

-The "EON Capstone Blog App" is a Node.js application designed to provide a simple and efficient platform for blogging.
+The "EON Capstone ToDo App" is a Node.js application designed to provide a simple and efficient platform for managing tasks.
 This app uses Express.js for handling routing and middleware, EJS for templating, and integrates other useful packages to enhance its functionality.

 ## Features